vanaur/CFT/CFT (en)/main.typ

 1. We started from an action for the $phi$ field;
 2. We decomposed $phi$ into "slow modes" and "fast modes";
-3. We got rid of fast fashions;
+3. We got rid of fast modes;
 4. We returned to an action having the same shape as originally by "zooming out".

 So the image we gave with the squirrel was really not misleading, we did exactly the same thing here.
 What do we have left now?
 The important point that emerged from this procedure is the redefinition (the _renormalization_) of the mass parameter #ref(<r>).
 As we saw previously with discrete Ising models, these parameters that appear during renormalization characterize how sensitive the system is to it at large scales.
 In the present case, since we are in a continuous case, we can go further: these recursive equations are similar to differential equations given an infinitesimal decimation procedure.
 Generally, we set